 He said they were “organizations where people continually expand their capacity to create the results they truly desire, where new and expansive patterns of thinking are nurtured, where collective aspiration is set free, and where people are continually learning how to learn together.”

 Senge frames your understanding of the learning organization with an ensemble of disciplines which he believes must converge to form a learning organization.
-I will briefly describe each of these dimensions so that we share a basic understanding of the components that create a learning organization.
+Each of these dimensions is briefly described so that we share a basic understanding of the components that create a learning organization.

 Dimensions of a Learning Organization

-Systems Thinking: The underlying structure and the interlinking components of each of our work systems, shape a great deal of the behavior of the individuals who work inside of the work system.
+The underlying structure and the interlinking components of each of our work systems, shape a great deal of the behavior of the individuals who work inside of the work system.
 Yes, they also make choices, but even the options for choices are largely formed by the system.

 Think about Dr. W. Edwards Deming’s admonition.
 When something goes wrong, rather than seeking someone to blame, ask, what about the work system caused that individual to fail?

-Personal Mastery: States Senge, “Personal mastery is the discipline of continually clarifying and deepening our personal vision, of focusing our energies, of developing patience, and of seeing reality objectively.” (p.
-7)
+States Senge, “Personal mastery is the discipline of continually clarifying and deepening our personal vision, of focusing our energies, of developing patience, and of seeing reality objectively.”

-Mental Models: These are the deeply held pictures each of us holds in our mind about how the world, work, our families, and so on - work.
+These are the deeply held pictures each of us holds in our minds about how the world, work, our families, and so on—work.
 Mental models influence our vision of how things happen at work, why things happen at work, and what we are able to do about them.

-Team Learning: Senge finds that “teams, not individuals, are the fundamental learning unit in modern organizations.” (p.
-10) It is the dialogue among the members of the team which results in stretching the ability of the organization to grow and develop.
+Senge finds that “teams, not individuals, are the fundamental learning unit in modern organizations.
+It is the dialogue among the members of the team which results in stretching the ability of the organization to grow and develop.

 While everyone in the organization must help create the learning organization, you will want to begin with the behavior and contribution of your leaders.
 Your leaders make four critical contributions to the development of a learning organization.
 They must take responsibility to accomplish these.